marcstreeter/marcstreeterdev-registry/README.md

 # registry-template

-You can use the `shadcn` CLI to run your own component registry.
-Running your own component registry allows you to distribute your custom components, hooks, pages, and other files to any React project.
+Run the registry locally with `just dev`.
+You can make changes and they should reflect immediately.

+## Requirements

 > [!IMPORTANT]
 > This template uses Tailwind v4.
-For Tailwind v3, see [registry-template-v3](https://github.com/shadcn-ui/registry-template-v3).

 ## Getting Started